TZstatsADS/Fall2019-proj3-sec1-grp7/README.md

 + Project summary: In this project, we created a classification engine for facial emotion recognition.

 **Contribution statement**:
- 	+ Rui trained Neural Network Model and GBM baseline model and implement feature selection and test function.
+ 	+ Rui trained Neural Network Model and GBM baseline model and implement feature selection and test function
-	+ Luyue trained Xgboost, Support Vector Machine model and Linear Discriminant Analysis model, implement main function.
+	+ Luyue trained Xgboost, Support Vector Machine model and Linear Discriminant Analysis model, implement main function
 	+ Tong contributed to data EDA, trained Support Vector Machine model
 	+ Daniel trained Xgboost as well and as presentator